Triton-Anchor/.github/profile/README.md

 ## Terms:

 ## Guidelines for creating a new TASK package:
-Other than task_General and task_windows_ui, all packages should be made to run in Linux as ROS2 packages.
-Triton Anchor Software Kit -> Ros Package
-These packages/repos are made to support better organization of this distributed software kit.

 - Should include nodes necessary to be runable and testable in isolation
 - Choose to use cpp or python exclusively each package